 Gogoși (or pancove, pampuște) are Romanian fried pastries similar to doughnuts.
 Unlike American-style doughnuts, they’re made without a hole and often filled with a variety of ingredients like jam, chocolate, sweet cream cheese, or feta cheese.

 Mucenici is a traditional dessert that’s made just once a year in Romania.
 It refers to a honey and walnut pastry that’s traditionally prepared on March 9th to celebrate a Christian feast of the same name – Mucenici or Forty Martyrs of Sebaste.
 The feast coincides with the start of the agricultural year so Romanians would bake these pastries to honor the event.

 Mucenici are known for their distinctive shape that resembles the figure “8”.
 They exist in two versions.
-In the Moldova region, the dough is baked and then soaked in syrup before being glazed with honey and dusted with walnuts.
+In the Moldova region, the dough is baked and then soaked in syrup before being glazed with honey and dusted with walnuts and sugar.

 In the Mutenia region, the figure 8s are much smaller.
 Instead of being baked, they’re boiled in water with sugar and then served with cinnamon and crushed nuts, like a sweet soup.

 The feast of the Forty Martyrs of Sebaste is celebrated in honor of Roman soldiers who were sentenced to die for not wanting to give up their Christian faith.
 There are several variations to the story but according to one account, the martyrs were drowned in a lake.
 After they drowned, flowers rose to the surface which is why this traditional dessert is shaped like an 8, to resemble garlands.